FJYang96/fjyang96.github.io/index.md

 Hello and Welcome!

 I am a first-year Ph.D student in GRASP lab @ UPenn, advised by Prof. Nik Matni.
-I am interested in control theory, specifically in distributed control, robust control, and learning-based control.
+I am interested in control theory, specifically distributed, learning-based control.

 I received my master's in Aero/Astro from Stanford, under the generous support of a Stanford Graduate Engineering Fellowship.
 Before that, I did my undergrad